suffolklibraries/lgc/content/collections/events/brighten-the-corners-saturday.md

     content:
       -
         type: text
-        text: 'With music ranging from hip-hop to indie, Brighten The Corners is a FREE weekend festival from The Smokehouse Presents, as part of the Welcome Back Weekend supported by Ipswich Borough Council.'
+        text: 'With music ranging from hip-hop to indie, Brighten The Corners is a FREE weekend festival from The Smokehouse Presents and Outloud Music, as part of the Welcome Back Weekend supported by Ipswich Borough Council.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Doors open at 5pm on Friday evening, with bands set to play between 7:30 and 10:30pm.
-Three bands will play on Friday evening, '
+        text: 'Doors open at 11:30am on Saturday 12 March, with a jam-packed line up set to kick off from midday, ' -
-      -
         type: text
         marks: